-Mother’s Day and Father’s Day fit for some children, but very often, they leave countless kids behind.
-As you’re planning for upcoming occasions, here are a few ideas to make sure Mother’s Day and Father’s Day are marked in your classroom in a way that makes sure every child in your class feels seen, and the gifts your students take home are a perfect fit for their family.
+Mother’s Day and Father’s Day fit for some children, but they often leave countless kids behind.
+As you’re planning for upcoming occasions, the Teach Starter team of teachers has a few ideas for you to make sure Mother’s Day and Father’s Day are marked in your classroom in a way that makes sure every child in your class feels seen and the gifts your students take home are a perfect fit for their family.

 Inclusive Mother’s Day & Father’s Day Ideas for the Classroom

 Some kids want to write cards to a mum.
 Some want to write cards to a dad.
 Still, others want to thank a foster parent, a grandparent, or a coach … and that’s a great way to ensure the holiday includes everyone.

 Try making these cute cards with cupcake liners that can be gifted to anyone special in your students’ lives!

 - Photo of each student cut into small circles

 - Thick card

 - Fold a piece of cardboard in half.